Visit St. John's

 St. John’s Book Group votes on books that challenge, affirm, and deepen our spiritual lives.
 Join us as we delve into a broad range of literary genres, including history, novels, theology, psychology, poetry, anthropology, biographies, and much, much more.
 Email [email protected] for more information.

 Saint John the Evangelist is a safe space for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
 We celebrate and affirm people of all sexualities and all genders, and welcome them in all areas of our life together: worshipping in our pews, getting married in our church, participating in our ministries, and serving as lay leaders, staff, and clergy.
+If you are seeking further education on LGBTQ+ identities, you can explore our dedicated page on this here.

 To learn more about St. John’s LGBTQ+ Spiritual Life Group, contact Nathan Black.